 Classes in the Nursery and Reception are in the Early Years Foundation Stage.
 They follow the Early Years Foundation Stage Curriculum which covers the 7 areas of learning and development; Personal, Social and Emotional Development, Communication and Language, Physical Development, Literacy, Mathematics, Understanding the World and Expressive Art and Design.
 These areas are broken down into Early Years Outcomes which lead on to the Early Learning Goals.
 These areas of learning and development are taught manly in units and sometimes as part of a cross-curricular topic.

 Children’s progress is regularly monitored and evaluated by the teachers to ensure continuity throughout the school.
-You will receive a mid-year and end of year report about your child’ progress and attainment.
+You will receive a mid-year verbal and end of year written report about your child’s progress and attainment.

 Parents support the curriculum in many ways.
 We welcome and need parental help on educational visits, in the classroom to support practical work, for group reading and to walk students to their swimming lessons.
 We also need parental help to ensure home learning is completed on time.
 Every year group undertakes a number of visits each year which will enrich the curriculum and support learning.

 We assess our curriculum using own systems which measure academic progress against learning end points.
 We use a mixture of formal and informal written and verbal assessments depending on the age and need of each child.